SalmaAlassal/BeRoot/Shell Scripting/P1/README.md

 `#!/path/to/interpreter`

 The hash exclamation mark (`#!`) is referred to as the **Shebang**.

+The name probably originated from a combination between the 2 words "Ha**sh**" + "**Bang**" (which means exclamation mark informally)

 Following it is the path to the program that should be used to run the rest of the lines in the text file.
 For example, `#!/bin/bash` ensures that Bash will be used to interpret the script, even if it is executed under another shell.

 You can check the path to Bash by viewing the content of `/etc/shells` on your machine.